S.W.A.T. (2017 TV series) season 3: Production

+Development

 On May 9, 2019, CBS renewed the series for a third season, which premiered on October 2, 2019.

 On March 16, 2020, Sony Pictures Television suspended production of the third season due to the COVID-19 pandemic.

+Casting

+On July 8, 2019, Amy Farrington was cast as Lieutenant Detective Piper Lynch.

+On October 4, 2019, two days after the season premiere, Stephanie Sigman, who played Captain Jessica Cortez in the first two seasons, confirmed she had exited the series prior to the start of production of the season.